 - You should use a specific background to tell about the subgenre.
-For instance, it’s good to depict the scenery of the city for urban fantasy; castle and swords – for high fantasy, superpower – for paranormal fantasy romance, etc.
+For instance, it’s good to depict the city’s scenery for urban fantasy; castle and swords – for high fantasy, superpower – for paranormal fantasy romance, etc.

 It’s as simple as it sounds for other genres, too.
 Find it out in Fiction Book Cover Design: The Definitive Guide.

-Best examples of fantasy book cover design in different subgenres
+Best examples of the fantasy book cover design in different subgenres

-Now it’s time to have a look at the vivid examples of fantasy book cover design and find out what makes them prominent.
+Now it’s time to look at the vivid examples of the fantasy book cover design and determine what makes them prominent.